 The AIM staff works with the organizers to determine an appropriate mechanism for selecting topics so that everyone has a group which interests them, but with a minimum of overlap so that people don't miss out on a topic of particular interest.
 In some cases the organizers prepare a list of topics, and in others the entire group has a long discussion leading to a selection of group topics.

-The weekly schedule: Workshops run Monday-Friday, 9:00am to 5:00pm each day, with a 2-hour lunch break.
-Tuesday evening there is a banquet.
+The weekly schedule: Workshops run Monday-Friday, 9:00am to 5:00pm each day, with a 1 1/2-hour lunch break.
 Breakfast is served every day at 8:30 (coffee is available earlier) and the days end with "happy hour."
-Workshop participants are welcome to arrive as early or stay as late as they wish.
 There are no afternoons off.

 The planning: Only the first 5 or 6 talks are determined in advance, and that decision is made about a month before the workshop.
 No other scheduling decisions are made prior to the workshop.
 The afternoon activities are determined in the late morning or during lunch each day, and the speakers on Wednesday - Friday are only decided one or two days in advance.
 Because of its fluid nature, each day's schedule is first announced during the previous afternoon.